rszymkiewicz/Comparison_of_Mappers/2_Sample_Background.md

  - 165X Coverage
  - 3 contigs were identified
  - 66.46% GC content

+## Tutorial - Following Sample P750
+Throughout this tutorial we will be using one sample from the available 206 PES samples of our sample set.
+The selected sample we will use throughout this tutorial is Sample P750.

 ## Now that we know a bit more about our sample set and reference sequence lets begin by assessing the quality of our Illumina sample sequences using [FastQC](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/3_Quality_Preparations_Inital_FastQC.md).